 Image Blocks add individual images to pages and blog posts.
-You can upload your own images, or license stock photographs from Getty Images.
+You can upload your own images, or license stock photographs from our Unsplash or Getty Images integrations.

 There are six Image Block layouts, and their design and behavior are consistent across all templates.